Vortex structure and intervortex interaction in superconducting structures with intrinsic diode effect: Interaction of vortices

-Along with the change in the barrier height, the minimum magnetic field required to overcome this barrier also changes.
-To calculate this field, we find the force acting on the vortex near the edge $f=-\partial U/\partial a$ from the expression (\ref{eq:BLbarrier}):
+Along with the change in the barrier height, the minimal current $j$ required to overcome this barrier also changes.
+To calculate this critical current of the vortex entry, we find the force acting on the vortex near the edge $f=-\partial U/\partial a$ from the expression (\ref{eq:BLbarrier}):

 The vortex enters the sample through the barrier when the top of the barrier is at a distance of the order of $\xi$ from the edge of the sample.
-Substituting $a\sim\xi$ we get the value of the external magnetic field $B_0$ for the vortex entry:
+Substituting $a\sim\xi$ and assuming $\gamma\ll1$ we get the value of the critical current $j_c$ for the vortex entry:

-where $B_0(\gamma=0)\sim\Phi_0/(4\pi\xi\lambda)$ is a standard result of the order of $H_c$ \cite{Tinkham-book-96}.
-Similarly to the barrier height, the vortex entry field $B_0$ depends on the mutual orientation of the edge screening current and the vector $[\mathbf{n}\times\mathbf{h}]$.
-Thus, $B_0$ for vortices with opposite vorticity differs by a value proportional to $\gamma$, which can be used for experimental observation of effects induced by cubic gradient terms.
+The sign of the correction, proportional to $\gamma$, depends on the signs of the spin--orbit interaction constant $\varepsilon_3$ and of the mixed product $[\mathbf n\times\mathbf h]\cdot\mathbf j$.
+The sign change in the Eq.(\ref{sign}) occurs when either the direction of the current or the direction of the exchange field change to the opposite.
+Experimentally the value of the above diode effect in critical current can be of the order of tens of percent (see \cite{,Gaggioli-PRR-2024} and refs. therein), which makes the described effects observable in S/F systems with spin-orbit interaction.